Dissecting The Brad Pitt Fight Club Workout To Find The Best Strategy To Build The “Brad Body”

 The Workout You Should Do To Get The “Brad Body”

-Sounds funny: “Don’t do the Brad Pitt Fight Club Workout if you want to look like Brad Pitt in Fight Club.”
+Sounds funny: “Don’t do Brad Pitt’s workout if you want to look like Brad Pitt in Fight Club.”
 I know, but hear me out…

 The main reason he looks so good is because of his low body fat.